c0rdis/c0rdis.github.io/source/_posts/2015-01-16-cryptosocial-network-from-the-inside.markdown

 comments: true
 categories: crypto social
 ---
-*Disclaimer: all the vulnerabilities described here were reported to developers and published with their consent*
+*Disclaimer: all vulnerabilities described here were reported to developers and published with their consent*

 "Get a public key, safely, starting just with someone's social media username(s)." - this is what you likely to see if you visit the main page of an ambitious project named <a href="https://keybase.io">Keybase</a>.
 A great idea to (finally) bring public-key cryptography en masse and make its use easy and fun.